Instructions for assembling:

 Put glue on 2 sides of the Braces (K) and (L), the side that goes against the assembled Hive Body and the side that goes against the Hive End (G) panel.

-Pilot and drill holes, using 2' screws, three (3) per sides.
+Pilot and drill holes, using 2' screws, three (3) per side.

-Then use two (1) 1 1/2" screw for Side Brace to the end of the Top Brace
+Then use a 2 1/2" screw for attaching Side Brace (L) to the end of the Center Brace (K)

 Move to the back of the hive and do the other end, glue and screw end Braces (K) and (L)